 Frzy regularly celebrates the achievements of students involved in The Lindsay’s Cinema Maker Sessions.

-Committed to a philosophy of giving back, Falarski shares her talents with a variety of organizations, including the Strip District Neighbors Board of Directors, the Westminster College Alumni Council and the Pittsburgh Chapter of the Lutheran Women’s Missionary League.
-In addition, Falarski is active with Academic Year in America, which places foreign exchange students with host families.
+A former member of the National Association of Industrial and the Office Realtors Developing Leaders Committee, she served on the Strip District Neighbors executive team and remains active on the Westminster College Alumni Council, the Pittsburgh Chapter of the Lutheran Women’s Missionary League and Academic Year in America, which places foreign exchange students with host families.

 Longtime civic leader Brian Jeffe, a partner at Seubert & Associates, has been actively volunteering for over 30 years across the Quaker Valley.